 Toyota Cross Animatic

-For a creative concept presentation, we delivered a full animatic driven by a custom-trained model of the actual vehicle with Photoreal consistency across every camera move.
+For a creative concept presentation, we delivered a full animatic driven by a custom-trained model of the actual vehicle with Photoreal consistency.

 Client: Toyota